United Healthcare Medicare Advantage Review

 In addition to everything Original Medicare covers, some of these plans may offer hearing, vision, and travel coverage.
 Covered services may also include video “doctor visits,” a nurse hotline, caregiving support, and a fitness membership.

-Certain plans include additional coverage, such as the following:
+Certain plans include additional coverage, such as drug or dental coverage (sometimes for an additional premium).

 United Healthcare Medicare PPO plans